Fuji Super GT: Toyota takes surprise pole for opener

 Saturday pacesetter Tadasuke Makino was fourth-fastest in the Team Kunimitsu Honda, followed by nine-time Fuji race winner Yuji Tachikawa in the best of the Cerumo-run Supras, the #38 car, and the SARD Supra driven by Yuichi Nakayama.

-Nissan managed to get only one car into Q2, the #3 NDDP/B-Max Racing GT-R of Katsumasa Chiyo, who was seventh ahead of the best of the non-Bridgestone runners, the Yokohama-shod Mugen Honda driven by Hideki Mutoh.
+Nissan managed to get only one car into Q2, the #3 NDDP/B-Max Racing GT-R of Katsumasa Chiyo, who was seventh ahead of the best of the Yokohama runners, the Mugen Honda driven by Hideki Mutoh.

 The Real Racing Honda was the fastest car to be knocked out in Q1 in the hands of Koudai Tsukakoshi, and will start ninth ahead of the #23 NISMO Nissan, qualified by Quintarelli, and the #14 Cerumo Toyota, driven in Q1 by Sho Tsuboi.